roberthagopian/roberthagopian/README.md

 **`Networking Technician (SysAdmin/Cloud/Security)`**

 Join me on my road to becoming a Network Engineer.
 I have made a living off tech my entire life, but this marks my transition into the formal career side of things.
-I'm really passionate about networking and am excited to share these labs as I foray into the cloud and security fields.
+I'm really passionate about networking and I am excited to share these labs as I foray into the cloud and security fields.
 <h2>🔌Cabling Skills Labs</h2>

 - [Punchdown 100-Pair Telco on IDC 110](https://github.com/roberthagopian/Terminating-100-pair-Telo-on-IDC-110)